Everything You Need To Know About Wastewater

 Groundwater and Water Tables

-Various parts of the world are currently experiencing water shortages (which include U.S. states like California), indicating that access to clean water is critical.
-When wastewater is released on these dry terrains, it can saturate the underground water tables and well sources.
+Various parts of the world are currently experiencing water shortages (including U.S. states like California), underscoring the critical need for access to clean water.
+When wastewater is released onto these dry terrains, it can saturate groundwater and well sources.
 Since we have to draw from these common waterways for ages, this can render whole water supplies ineffective for individuals in various areas.

 Natural Ecosystems